 To access the VoltDB partitioner for Kafka, be sure to include the VoltDB client library JAR file in your classpath when compiling and running your producer client.

 Opaque topics are a special type of topic that do not receive any interpretation or modification by the database.
-If you want to create a topic that is not processed but simply flows through VoltDB from producers to consumers, you declare the topic as "opaque" in the configuration file, without either specifying a stored procedure for input or associating a stream with the topic for output.
+If you want to create a topic that is not processed but simply flows through VoltDB from producers to consumers, you declare the topic as "opaque" in the configuration file, without either specifying a stored procedure for input or associating a stream or table with the topic for output.

 <topic name="sysmsgs" opaque="true"/>

 Opaque topics allow you to use a single set of brokers for all your topics even if you only need to analyze and process certain data feeds.
-Because there is no interpretation, you cannot specify a stored procedure, a stream, or a format for the topic.
+Because there is no interpretation, you cannot specify a stored procedure, stream, table, or format for the topic.
 However, there are a few properties specific to opaque topics you can use to control how the data are handled.

 One important control is whether the opaque topics are partitioned or not.
 Partitioning the opaque topics improves